Momentum Indicators

 - Where:

-- Current Close: The most recent closing price of the stock.
+- Current Close: Current price of a stock.

-- Lowest Low: The lowest price over the lookback period (typically 14 days).
+- Lowest Low: The lowest price in a particular period.

-- Highest High: The highest price over the lookback period (typically 14 days).
+- Highest High: The highest price in a particular period.

 %K = (Current Close - Lowest Low) / (Highest High - Lowest Low) * 100